AntonKrug/metal_prompt/README.md

 To make automated testing easier with this prompt:
 - It was meant to be used with the Robot framework, which allows developers to write human-friendly tests.
-- Colours can be disabled either on runtime or compile-time, to make it easier to be parsed by scripts.
+- Colors can be disabled either on runtime or compile-time, to make it easier to be parsed by scripts.
 - New sets of commands can be either
   - Added manually into the `commands_enabled.c` (not very automation-friendly).